 ITP Intro Courses Flyer.

-A: ITP offers two introductory programming courses that you should consider:
+A: ITP offers three introductory programming courses that you should consider:

-A: All courses must be completed on campus at USC; there are no online classes.
+A: All courses must be completed on campus at USC; there are no online classes currently available.

 A: Yes, you can.
 A specialization is for non-degree seeking students of any background and you can earn it on its own.
 To do so you would enroll as a limited status student and you must take all units for a letter grade.
 Here is information on how to enroll as a limited status student and some information on ITP specializations. http://www.usc.edu/dept/ARR/registration/limitedstatus.html http://itp.usc.edu/specializations